Toolbox

 Both methods burn equally well, though, and I suggest you just choose the style based on what you have on hand!

-My husband and I always keep a few of these fire starters in with our camping supplies.
-Whether we’re in the middle of the woods or at a campsite, we’re always ready for a quick fire at any time.
-We even keep a bag of them at home under the kitchen sink, for those impromptu fires in our patio patio fire pit.
-Our friends are always amazed at how well they work!
+My Honey and I always keep a few of these fire starters in with our camping supplies, and I often give extras to my friend's Webelos troup for their camping trips.
+Whether we're in the middle of the woods or at a campsite, we're always ready for a quick fire at any time.
+We even keep a bag of them at home under the kitchen sink, for those impromptu fires in our patio fire pit.
+Our friends are always amazed at how well they work.

 Genius!
 Thanks